 Wildology uses a variety of grain ingredients in its recipes.
 Examples include Brown Rice, Barley, White Rice, Millet, and Oatmeal.

-However, others, such as white rice, are not considered high-quality additions and do not provide any notable nutrition beyond their carbohydrate content.
+However, other grain ingredients, such as white rice, are often considered to be lower-quality additions and do not provide any notable nutrition beyond their carbohydrate content.

 Wildology Animal Testing